SUBJECTS — New Zealand; ELA, including characterization, symbol, and foil;

 See Hongi Example #1 for an image of the traditional Maori greeting.
 This will presage several scenes in the movie.

-Cross-Curricular Note: Gondwana, also called gondwanaland, was an ancient supercontinent that incorporated present-day New Zealand, Australia, Antarctica, South America, Africa, Arabia, Madagascar, and India.
+Gondwana, also called Gondwanaland, was an ancient supercontinent that incorporated present-day New Zealand, Australia, Antarctica, South America, Africa, Arabia, Madagascar, and India.
 It was assembled from parts of previous supercontinents by the Late Precambrian time, some 600 million years ago.
 It started to break up about 180 million years ago in the Early Jurassic Period.

 8. Pai makes an important point that clearly establishes theme in the speech she delivers in honor of her grandfather: